kevinlandert/IC_IML_CW2_NeuralNetworks/README.md

 * **PART1** can be run via the command line ```python3 part1_nn_library.py``` .
     * The Code is then tested on the _IRIS.dat_ dataset using Relu activation function
-    * This returns the predictions, as well as the training and validation loss and the accuracy of the Network Architecture
+    * This returns the predictions, as well as the training and validation loss and the accuracy based on a test data split from the IRIS dataset.
     * Please make sure that the _IRIS.dat_ for testing is in the same folder as the file
 * **PART2** can be run via the command line ```python3 part2_house_value_regression.py``` .
     * This runs the main algorithm and returns the predicted median house value